 Another common risk to clients derives from their own state of health.
 Do you assess their health status before the treatment?
 Do they have a heart condition, high blood pressure, diabetes, etc?
 Evaluating your clients’ suitability for a particular treatment is vital these days.
 As spa professionals, it is our responsibility to assess the suitability of the client and to ensure there are no contra-indications before proceeding with a treatment.

-If you have a successful spa business, you will have a high rate of treatment room turn over, a considerable volume of people moving through the premises and consequently a bacterial cocktail build up on key public surfaces and communal items.
+If you have a successful spa business, you will have a high rate of treatment room turn over, a considerable volume of people moving through the premises and consequently a bacterial and viral cocktail build up on key public surfaces and communal items.
 Mitigating risk from infection and disease to both spa personnel and spa clientele should be the number one sanitation priority for spa managers and owners.

 On a frequent basis, through my spa business consulting travels, I encounter spas with low standards of hygiene – from obvious undesirables lurking in dirty treatment room corners to therapists with dirty finger nails – and these spas are wondering why they have a low number of yearly repeat clientele.
 Basic sanitation practices are commonly overlooked in spas worldwide.
 Have your staff constantly “clean as they go” – all it takes is the development of an appropriate methodology and mindset.

 Let your clients see your staff washing their hands before and after treatments.
 How you wash your hands properly is an art unto itself – it does not mean just splashing a little water on your fingertips – there is a method to it, appropriate to staff that are in continuous contact with other people and surfaces that other people are touching.